“Leadership is best taught by a leader.” An African Proverb

 She has engaged public and private partners in fundraising programs that brought more than $100 million in national and local money to Detroit’s youth, urban neighborhoods and working poor.

-Her passion for facilitating exciting and life changing conversations that spark solutions to issues in the community, has led her to host Dr. Geneva Speaks Online Radio show on Blogtalk Radio syndicated through iTunes.
-Her topics include her 4 Cs: communication, community, confidence and collaboration.
+Her passion for facilitating exciting and life changing conversations that spark solutions to issues in the community, has led her to host the IGNITE 2 Impact podcast syndicated through iTunes.
+Her topics include her 4 Cs: communication, community, confidence and collaboration, and “getting and keeping it together” for today’s busy GenX and Millennial women.

 With an innate gift of bringing together all kinds of working to establish an ‘all hands on deck’ strategy, she pushes the envelope to spark success of programs in the community.